-The Mayor, City Treasurer and any member of Council who attends a Committee meeting shall have the right to participate in the Committee's discussion whether or not the official is a member of the Committee.
+The Mayor, City Treasurer and any member of Council who attends a Committee meeting shall have the right to participate in the Committee's discussion, whether or not such official is a member of the Committee.

-There shall be opportunity for public participation at every Committee meeting, except that such participation at a meeting of the Committee of the Whole shall be at the discretion of the Committee Chairperson.
+There shall be opportunity for public participation at every Committee meeting, except that such participation shall be at the discretion of the Committee Chairperson.

 Committee Chairpersons reserve the right to hold Committee meetings throughout the community with proper notice to the Town and City Clerk's Office and the community.

-Committee meetings will be convened at the discretion of the Chairperson.
+Committee meetings may be cancelled or additional meetings scheduled at the discretion of the Chairperson.

-The agenda for each regularly scheduled meeting of a Standing Committee shall be delivered to the Mayor, the Town Clerk and all Council Members at least 48 hours prior to the meeting.
+The agenda for each regularly scheduled meeting of a Standing Committee shall be delivered to the Mayor, the Town and City Clerk and all Council Members at least 48 hours prior to the meeting.

 Any regularly scheduled Standing Committee meeting falling on a legal holiday, or the evening before a holiday, or on an evening when a Council meeting has been scheduled by operation of law shall be rescheduled for the first evening thereafter.

-A special meeting of a Standing Committee can be called upon no less than 48 hours notice by the Chairperson filing a written notice of the meeting with the Town Clerk and mailing a notice to all proper persons.
-The Chairperson may not file such a notice until he or she has the approval of at least one other Committee Member, and the Chairpersons shall call the meeting on behalf of all those who consented.
+A special meeting of a Standing Committee can be called upon no less than 48 hours’ notice by the Chairperson filing a written notice of the meeting with the Town and City Clerk and mailing a notice to all proper persons.
+Such Chairperson may not file such a notice until he or she has the approval of at least one other Committee Member, and such Chairperson shall call the meeting on behalf of all those who consented.
 Should at least three (3) Committee Members request a special meeting, the Chairperson shall file a notice and call a meeting at their request.

 All reports of Committees appointed by the Council shall be in writing.
 Assistance to each Standing Committee for the purpose of preparing reports shall be provided by City staff.
 Reports shall include general information on the subject matter, a brief summary of discussion, the proposed action, and the Committee vote (including how each member voted).

 X. By vote of five (5) Members of Council, or with the consent of the Committee Chairperson, a Committee may be discharged from reporting or acting upon an item.
 An item so discharged may be voted upon by Council.

 XI.
 There shall be a Committee of the Whole comprised of the entire Court of Common Council.
 The Committee of the Whole shall meet at 6:00 p.m. and end at 7:00 p.m. at the first regularly held Council Meeting of each month for the purpose of taking public comment on issues of interest to the community.
-Additional meetings of the Committee of the Whole may be called at the discretion of the Council President, or by any three (3) Council Members but with no less than 48 hours notice filed with the Town Clerk.
-The Council may invite the Mayor at appropriate times to discuss policy matters or other issues needing attention.
+Additional meetings of the Committee of the Whole may be called at the discretion of the Council President, or by any three (3) Council Members but with no less than 48 hours’ notice filed with the Town and City Clerk.
+The Council may invite the Mayor or other city officials at appropriate times to discuss policy matters or other issues needing attention.

 XII.
-The Clerk shall prepare, maintain and have printed an adequate Journal of the proceedings of the Council.
-He shall not be required to include speeches.
+The Town and City Clerk shall prepare, maintain and have printed an adequate Journal of the proceedings of the Council.
+The Town and City Clerk shall not be required to include speeches.

 XIII.
 The latest published edition of Robert's Rules of Order, Revised, shall be parliamentary authority in the Council except as otherwise provided in these rules.
 Interpretation of Council and other rules shall be the responsibility of the Legislative and Legal Advisor, or in the absence of the Legislative and Legal Advisor, the designee of the Corporation Counsel.

 XVI.
-No matter requiring action by the Council shall be considered unless the written document initiating the matter has been filed with the Clerk on or before twelve o'clock noon on the Wednesday preceding the day of the meeting at which the matter is introduced.
+No matter requiring action by the Council shall be considered unless the written document initiating the matter has been filed with the Town and City Clerk on or before twelve o'clock noon on the Wednesday preceding the day of the meeting at which the matter is introduced.
 If Wednesday is a holiday the deadline will be moved to twelve o’clock noon on the next business day.
-Only items submitted by the Mayor, Court of Common Council, Chief Operating Officer, City Departments and other elected City Officials shall be submitted for the Council meeting.
+Only items submitted by the Mayor, or a member the Court of Common Council shall be submitted for the Council meeting.

-All members of the Council shall be promptly notified by the Clerk of the nature of any documents filed with him on or before 4:30 p.m. on the day following the deadline for filing.
-The Clerk shall furnish each Councilman, the Mayor, and the Corporation Counsel, and the Legislative and Legal Advisor a package containing all agenda backup material.
+All members of the Council shall be promptly notified by the Town and City Clerk of the nature of any documents filed with him on or before 4:30 p.m. on the day following the deadline for filing.
+The Town and City Clerk shall furnish each member of Council, the Mayor, the Corporation Counsel, and the Legislative and Legal Advisor a package containing all agenda backup material.

 The hearings on the third Monday of each month shall be conducted by a Committee of five Council members under an alphabetical assignment with the first-named Council member alphabetically to be Chairperson.
 In alphabetical sequence, the personnel of the Committee will rotate among all Council members for these hearings.